spdk/spdk/docker/README.md

 target sharing devices to another SPDK NVMe-oF application.
 Which serves as both initiator and target.
 Finally a traffic generator based on FIO issues I/O to the connected devices.
+Please note that some simplifications have been made to the configuration files for the purpose of the example, please do not use the files directly in the production environment.

 ## Prerequisites